mlxs01/CS611-Assessment3/Readme.txt

 https://www.codeproject.com/Articles/5329247/How-to-Change-Text-Color-in-a-Linux-Terminal used for color.

+https://www.themindcafe.sg/wp-content/uploads/2018/04/Quoridor.pdf used to understand the rules of Quoridor, and aid in implementing the movePawn() and placeWall() methods

 My brain, used for getting each piece's counterpart piece.
 (My brain is perpetually fried.)

 Combined brains, but mostly Tony's brain.
 Used for remodeling the IO system and piece/wall validation for Quoridor Game.

+Note from Tony: the template for BFS came from the work I did in CS440

 Tabnine was used for ease of coding.
 (Repeating Getter and Setters methods, Autofill comments, etc.)